hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 #### Declarative Configuration

 As expected Hazelcast provides a way of declarative configure JCache caches using it's configuration files.
-Since JCache requires the configuration to be provided while creation of the cache, therefor `javax.cache.configuration.Configuration` instances for declarative configuration are created differently.
+Since JCache requires the configuration to be provided while creation of the cache, therefore `javax.cache.configuration.Configuration` instances for declarative configuration are created differently.

 To retrieve the XML based `Configuration` instance the Hazelcast config is asked for the named `com.hazelcast.config.CacheConfig`